keithalewis/math/bsmbs.md

 there must exist a (not generally unique) positive linear operator that can be used to value all marketed assets.

 Positive linear operators give rise to positive measures that can be divided by their total mass resulting in a "risk-neutral probability measure."
 They are positive measures having mass 1, but are not the probability of anything.
 There is no need for a so-called real world measure that gets immediately thrown out.
-Ross just gets down to the business of valuing _any_ instrument, not just the bond, stock, and option B-S/M considered.
+Ross just gets down to the business of valuing, hedging, and managing the risk of _any_ instrument, not just the bond, stock, and option B-S/M considered.

 > Let us stress again the power of these results.
 To begin with, expectational mechanisms to describe how we anticipate the index, $X_t$,